Five people in military uniforms lying on grass in a circle, with their heads close together.

 • Yes, we would be happy to assist with this.
 Please email us here so we can support you with this.

-• Yes, the checks should be sent to:
+• Yes, please send donation checks to:

-Friends of the Lone Soldiers
+Friends of the Lone Soldier

 2291 Adam Clayton Powell Jr. Blvd.

-New York, NY 10030-2877
+New York, NY 10030

 • Yes, you can fund us by searching Friends of The Lone Soldier Inc. Our EIN number is 85-3162089.